cancerberoSgx/ts-refactor/README.md

  * add fuzze to inquireFiles https://github.com/faressoft/inquirer-checkbox-plus-prompt
  * print the equivalent non interactive command on fininsh
  * --showDiff and --diffOutput use node_modules/diff/README.md
+ * be able to load fix optoins from a .json file (format code settings)